MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 ---
 title: Using an Extension INF File
-description: Starting in Windows 10 Mobile, you can extend a driver package INF file's functionality by providing an additional INF file called an extension INF. ms.assetid: 124C4E58-7F06-46F5-B530-29A03FA75C0A ms.author: windowsdriverdev ms.date: 04/20/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: Starting in Windows 10, you can extend a driver package INF file's functionality by providing an additional INF file called an extension INF. ms.assetid: 124C4E58-7F06-46F5-B530-29A03FA75C0A ms.author: windowsdriverdev ms.date: 06/5/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices